JitendraManishMaurya04/Kubernetes/README.md

 # Kubernetes (K8S)

-## Kubernetes is an open source container ORCHESTRATION tool.
+## Kubernetes is an open source container Orchestration tool.
   It is developed by GOOGLE
   It helps in the coordination & management of multiple containerized applications.
   It helps managing it in different deployment environments.

-## WHY Kubernetes:
+## Why Kubernetes:
 	-> Rise in the use of Microservices and moving away from Monolithic Applications -> Increased usage of Containers which has led to managing 100's of containers in different environments.
 	-> This led to have a container ORCHESTRATION technology.